Supplementary data: British Columbia

 Topic: Keeping people smoke-free

-Title of image: Percentage of individuals in BC (aged ≥ 18) classified as daily or occasional smokers in 2019, by highest level of education
+Title of image: Percentage of males in BC (aged ≥ 18) classified as daily or occasional smokers in 2019, by highest level of education

-Title of table: Percentage of individuals in BC (aged ≥ 18) classified as daily or occasional smokers in 2019, by highest level of education
+Title of image: Percentage of females in BC (aged ≥ 18) classified as daily or occasional smokers in 2019, by highest level of education

 Data source: Canadian Community Health Survey